apizzo1/Hindsight_2020/README.md

 **Select stock prices** are displayed in a line graph with the selected date highlighted, where they can be compared with up to two other stocks via dropdown menus.

 Finally, **national unemployment rates** are displayed by month.
 Data is highlighted from the beginning of 2020 to the selected date.
+The national average can be compared to other populations selected from a dropdown menu.